2019 Novel Coronavirus

 - Respiratory hygiene: Cover your mouth/nose when you cough/sneeze with a tissue or the inside of your elbow.
 Immediately discard the tissue.

-Common symptoms of COVID-19 include: fever, coughing, and shortness of breath.
-Read more from the CDC about symptoms and when to seek medical attention here.
+Common symptoms of Covid-19 include: fever, coughing, and shortness of breath.
+Read more about symptoms and when to seek medical attention at cdc.gov.

 What should I do if I have symptoms?